 As Donor Engagement Leader, Teri has a passion for a mission-driven church and loves helping followers of Jesus uncover the unique gift plan God has placed in their heart.
 Teri is a seven-year veteran in the field of Advancement serving at a Christian school in Texas and in the LCMS Northern Illinois District.
 She also has her CFRE certification.

 It is safe to say that Teri and her husband, Van, are always up for an adventure.
-In their 29-year marriage they have lived in California, New York, Texas, Illinois and will soon be moving to Tennessee.
+In their 29-year marriage they have lived in California, New York, Texas, Illinois, Tennessee and back to Texas!
 Teri and her husband Van are the parents of two adult children.
 Her favorite kind of music is guitar played by her husband.
-At their house in Texas they hosted guitar jam nights.
-It was a great way to build relationships with people outside their church circle.
-Teri and Van plan to use these gatherings to get to know their new neighbors in Nashville, a fitting place for guitar jam nights!
+You can find them hosting guitar jam night in their home.
+It’s a great way to build relationships with people outside their church circle.
+Rock on Teri!

 Leadership Essentials Coordinator